CIRCSE/LT4HALA/2022/EvaLatin.md

 - 24 May 2022: camera ready version of reports due to organizers

 ### DATA
-Training data will be distributed in the [CoNLL-U format](https://universaldependencies.org/format.html).
+Data are distributed in the [CoNLL-U format](https://universaldependencies.org/format.html).
 In our dataset ID, FORM, LEMMA, UPOS, and FEATS fields are annotated: all the other fields are filled in with underscores.

 #### Training Data
 **17 March 2022 --> Download NEW training data: [EvaLatin2022-training-new.zip](https://github.com/CIRCSE/LT4HALA/blob/master/2022/data_and_doc/EvaLatin2022-training-new.zip).
 In the previous version of the training data some tokens were misspelled due to a bug in the script used for the conversion of the LASLA annotation into the CoNLL-U format (72 types - 1,109 tokens).
 Misspelled types are reported in Appendix B of the [guidelines](https://github.com/CIRCSE/LT4HALA/blob/master/2022/data_and_doc/EvaLatin_2022_guidelines-TEST.pdf) and the corresponding tokens will not be taken into consideration in the evaluation (download the new version of the [scorer](https://github.com/CIRCSE/LT4HALA/blob/master/2022/data_and_doc/conll18_ud_eval_EvaLatin_2022_rev2.py)).**